Words and terms used in the world of From The Waters.

 A burly breed of jalu.
 They are bigger and stronger than other breeds.

-Guardian family term.
-Refers to a Guardian's lover's dependent if they are not their fililace.
+An Aelish Guardian family term.
+Refers to a Guardian's lover's dependant if they are not their fililace.

 Plural is stritch.
 A wild bird, similar to an ostrich.
 Large, fast, flightless.